 7. The stunning nearby Ionian islands

 Corfu is a great base for exploring the nearby Ionian islands and nearby areas such as Paxos and tiny Antipaxos.
-These islands are world-famous for their breathtaking sandy beaches, beautiful turquoise-colored crystal clear waters, scenic landscape, and untouched villages.
+These islands are world-famous for their breathtaking sandy beaches, beautiful turquoise-coloured crystal clear waters, scenic landscapes, and untouched villages.
 Located close together, they make it easy for island hopping or for sailing from one island to another.

-With excellent marinas and safe harbors, sailing enthusiast families will have the experience of a lifetime visiting dreamy Paxos, tiny Antipaxos, or peaceful Sivota.
+With excellent marinas and safe harbours, sailing enthusiast families will have the experience of a lifetime visiting dreamy Paxos, tiny Antipaxos, or peaceful Sivota.